opening night celebration

 When diverse ways of thinking and being are brought in close enough proximity, they interact to create a third culture together that didn’t exist before.
 How can we better facilitate this oftentimes paradoxical, yet beautiful, alchemy?

-BOTH/AND features two world premieres: a new piece by Stefanie Batten Bland, and Peter Chu’s Forming Out.
+BOTH/AND features two world premieres: Stefanie Batten Bland’s 5 St. Fifperhanway Place Apt.
+2A, and Peter Chu’s Forming Out.
 The two GDC Guest Choreographers will work with the company this fall to develop the works, which will explore the many nuanced layers of this universal theme.

 Stefanie Batten Bland

-Batten Bland’s new work is the second creation in a new series of pieces which dive deep into core personal life thematics.
+Batten Bland’s 5 St. Fifperhanway Place Apt 2A is the second creation in a new series of pieces which dive deep into core personal life thematics.
 With whom does society deem it appropriate to be intimate?
 To share our lives with?

 Award-winning experimental composer Grant Cutler is creating an original score.
 Shane Ballard (West Side Story, NBC’s Emmy Award-winning production The Wiz Live, and HBO’s The Immortal Life Of Henrietta Lacks) is designing costumes.